 If you think a legacy is only for U.S. presidents and company CEOs, think again.
 Every leader (everyone for that matter) creates a legacy over time-both professionally and personally.
 All the people you work for, work with, and those who work for you, will ultimately draw a conclusion on what sort of legacy you have left behind once you have moved on.
 So I think it's critical that you think about your legacy before others do.
 As a leader, your legacy can be of someone who kept things going and didn't screw up something that wasn't broken.
 Or, your legacy can be of someone who brought your team to a level of performance that no one could have ever imagined.
 What do you want your legacy to be?

-Editor's Note: Watch for Part 2 of this series, Influencing Your Peers, in the November 2013 issue of The Stepping Stone.
-Without continuing to challenge your team, they will not ascend to higher levels and you will not achieve your team vision.
+Editor's Note: Part 2 of this series, Influencing Your Peers, appeared in the November 2013 issue of The Stepping Stone.